Four Real Estate Investment Mistakes to Avoid on Your First Property

 Mistake 4: Ignoring the Taxes

 Real estate taxes is often the area where investors have the least amount of experience in.
 This is because the tax code around real estate is generally different from each county to state.
 Investors also often lack knowing how much they can actually benefit from the tax laws.
 Here are a few examples of which:

-– LLCs, S-Corporations, and C-Corporations offer liability protection.
+- Pros:– LLCs, S-Corporations, and C-Corporations offer liability protection.

 – These corporations are simple and inexpensive to setup.